hrodmn/nvim/README.md

-# starter
+# Nvim configuration
-Starter config for NvChad
+Based on [NvChad/starter](https://github.com/NvChad/starter) but with some additional extensions for python development.